Evidence Tools

 Youth:

-- Adult-Led Counseling, Mentoring, and Support: Increase youth participation in evidence-based mentoring, counseling, or adult supervision programs.
+- Adult-Led Counseling, Mentoring, and Support: Offer adult-led mentoring, counseling, and support to reduce bullying.

-- Peer-Led Counseling, Mentoring, and Support: Promote a peer-led, counseling, mentoring, and support group to provide strengths-based skills in dealing with cyberbullying.
+- Peer-Led Counseling, Mentoring, and Support: Offer peer-led counseling, mentoring, and support to reduce bullying.

 Universal